SiliconLabs/wiseconnect/examples/featured/ble_per/readme.md

 The application can be configured to suit your requirements and development environment.
 Read through the following sections and make any changes needed.

-- Open `app.c` file and update or modify following macros:
+- Open `app.c` file and update or modify the following macros:

   - `RSI_CONFIG_PER_MODE` refers configuration mode BT PER TX or RX